Trinity Catholic College, Dunedin: Antecedents

-The first Catholic school (1863)
+St Joseph's school (1862)

 The Otago settlement was established in 1848 and had an overwhelmingly Presbyterian character.
 There were very few Catholics there.
 However, in March 1861 gold was discovered at the Lindis Pass and Gabriel Read made public his successful discovery of gold at Tuapeka in June.
 The situation dramatically changed.
 Every steamer reaching Port Chalmers or Bluff was packed with would-be miners, many of whom were Catholics.
-Accordingly, Bishop Viard (Bishop of the Catholic diocese of Wellington in which Dunedin was located at that time) appointed Father Delphin Moreau SM, who had visited Otago in April 1859, to be its first resident priest.
+Accordingly, Bishop Viard (Bishop of the Catholic diocese of Wellington in which Dunedin was included at that time) appointed Father Delphin Moreau SM, who had visited Otago in April 1859, to be its first resident priest.
 Mass was said in the courthouse until St Joseph's Church was completed in July 1862.
 In 1864 the Catholic population of Otago was estimated at over 15,000; chapels (many of them rough and ready) sprang up in the diggings and main towns, and schools came into existence.
-A school was opened in 1863 and was called St Joseph's School (it still exists as a primary school).
+A school was opened in 1862 and was called St Joseph's School (now called St Joseph's Cathedral School).
 "When the old wooden Provincial Government buildings were replaced by new brick ones, the former were sold.
 Father Moreau secured some of them for his school.
-One large room was put on the side of the Rattrey Street gully, below the church.
+One large room was put on the side of the Rattray Street gully, below the church.
 It was divided into two parts – one for the boys and one for the girls.
 Other parts of the buildings were used as a coach house and stables.
 In 1864, the boys at the school were taught by Mr Shepherd and the girls were taught by Miss Campion.
 In 1870 Mr Shepherd still taught the boys and the girls were taught by Miss Conway.
 "Father Moreau took a great interest in the schools and was constantly among the children in the playground, always wearing his cassock which was green with age; he knew every child and was loved by them all.
 His hope was to obtain brothers and nuns to staff his schools."

 St Dominic's College (1871–1976)

 On Monday 20 February 1871, the Dominican Sisters who had arrived with the first Catholic Bishop of Dunedin, Patrick Moran, on 11 February, took charge of the girls' school.
 On 27 February a High School, St Dominic's College, for day pupils was opened.
 This school also took a small number of boarders.
 There were 27 boarders in a total roll of approximately 200 in 1971, the centennial year of the college.
-The college existed in architectural splendour until 1976 being attached to the neo-gothic St Dominic's Priory (completed 1877), one of leading architect Francis Petre's "earliest commissions and one of his finest works" and being adjacent to Petre's St. Joseph's Cathedral, Dunedin (completed 1886).
+The college existed in architectural splendour until 1976 being attached to the neo-Gothic St Dominic's Priory (completed 1877), one of leading architect Francis Petre's "earliest commissions and one of his finest works" and being adjacent to Petre's St. Joseph's Cathedral, Dunedin (completed 1886).